laserdisc-io/laserdisc/README.md

 It differentiates itself from the others for having a core layer, which is made up of all the supported Redis commands and the Redis Serialization Protocol ([RESP](https://redis.io/topics/protocol)), that is strongly typed and which makes heavy use of [shapeless](https://github.com/milessabin/shapeless) and [refined](https://github.com/fthomas/refined) to achieve this.
-Finally, it also provides an implementation of RESP built using [scodec](http://scodec.org/).
+It also provides an implementation of RESP built using [scodec](http://scodec.org/).

 On top of this, one or more clients can be implemented.
 The only one currently available out of the box is built using [fs2](https://functional-streams-for-scala.github.io/fs2/)/[cats effect](https://typelevel.org/cats-effect/) but